 - The dress code at Sandals Resorts restaurants is "resort evening" at dinner, which is similar to resort casual, although jeans on men are permitted.

 - Bottom line: It’s the rare place that will reject you based on what you are wearing, as long as your outfit hews relatively close to their guidelines.
 However, you may feel self-conscious and uncomfortable if it turns out that you’ve shown up wearing garments or shoes that are much more informal than the guests around you.
+Just as bad, you may be handed a "borrowed" garment the facility keeps on hand to cover up a customer's fashion faux pas.

 Do's and Don'ts